-8.34.10 Financial consultants
+7.42.12 Financial consultants

 Council utilises the services of a service provider to perform due diligence on the annual financial statements.
 The annual cost for this consultant is +/- R 100 000.

-In the meantime, for all tenders/bids relating to local content, the Municipality will be specifying on the advert the requirement as recommended by the Auditor-General although the Municipality disagrees because of interpretation of Regulation 9(1) of 2011.
+In the interim, the Municipality will be specifying on the advertisement the requirement as recommended by the Auditor-General for all tenders/bids relating to local content, even though the Municipality disagrees due to interpretation of Regulation 9(1) of 2011.

-8.35 SWOT analysis: Financial Viability and Management:
+7.43 SWOT analysis: Financial Viability and Management:

-STRENGTHS WEAKNESSES Council has an adopted Indigent Policy. fully functional Supply Chain Management Unit Positive liquidity ratios Financial reporting and financial statements are compiled in-house funded, credible and sustainable budget Alignment of budget with IDP Full adherence to financial management prerequisites Long-Term financial planning 0 0 organisational structure not fully funded In-adequate contract management Succession Planning Turnaround time to assist departments OPPORTUN NITIES THREATS 0 0 0 0 0 The Municipality has obtained an average debt collection ratio of 95%.
-The City obtained Clean Audit mSCOA implementation ERP implementation Diversification of revenue base Borrowing to invest in economic infrastructure Reduction in cost of doing business 0 0 0 0 The challenges or delays relating to disputes or objections during the tender process, claims as well as the rejecting or declining the award of a tender by the awarded tenderer have been pivotal in the slow capital budget expenditure.
+STRENG THS WEAKNESSES o fu o Po Council has an adopted Indigent Policy.
+Illy functional Supply Chain Management Unit ositive liquidity ratios inancial reporting and financial statements are 0 0 0 organisational structure not fully funded In-adequate contract management Succession Planning Turnaround time to assist departments o fu o Al o Fu pr ompiled in-house unded, credible and sustainable budget lignment of budget with IDP ull adherence to financial management rerequisites ong-Term financial planning OPPORT THREATS 0 0 0 The Municipality has obtained an average debt collection ratio of 95%.
+The City obtained Clean Audit mSCOA implementation ERP implementation Diversification of revenue base Borrowing to invest in economic infrastructure Reduction in cost of doing business 0 0 0 0 0 The challenges or delays relating to disputes or objections during the tender process, claims as well as the rejecting or declining the award of a tender by the awarded tenderer have been pivotal in the slow capital budget expenditure.
 Limited revenue base Unfunded mandates Growing indigent register No rateable areas under traditional authorities Growing of rural debts Non-payment for services Deviations